ronna-s/go-ood/README2.md

 #### Type definition
 The following code defines a new type A with the underlying type bool.
-It then defines a new type B with the underlying type A We can instantiate the variable `a` (of type `A`) with false (a constant) but to convert `a` to type `B`, we have to be explicit because they are different types.
+It then defines a new type B with the underlying type A.
+We can instantiate the variable `a` (of type `A`) with false (a constant) but to convert `a` to type `B`, we have to be explicit because they are different types.

 ```go